-Managed by Tom Zunder this innovative research group has enabled NewRail to become
+Managed by Tom Zunder this innovative research has enabled NewRail to become

 a leading research partner investigator in many European funded freight research projects.